 Omega-3 Fatty Acids

 You should also look at the amount of healthy fat you get from your diet.
 Omega-3 fatty acids are important to overall health and the function of your cells.
 You get these healthy nutrients from fatty fish like salmon.
-Try to get these nutrients at least two times a week for stronger hair.
+Whether you buy your fish at the local supermarket or have a favorite weekend place to go fishing for salmon or trout, try to get these nutrients at least two times a week for stronger hair.
 To improve your intake, you can also consume EPA or DHA in supplements form on a daily basis.

 When it comes to growing healthy, rich hair Vitamin D is especially important as it helps to activate hair growth.
 This vitamin is hard to come by naturally.
 You need to spend 10 to 15 minutes in the sun daily (without sunscreen) to get enough of it.
 You can however, take a supplement of the nutrient.